 And little by little, she submerges down into the depths of her profound contemplations.
 And in every burning sip from the bitter openings of the flask, it was as if a passionate lover making love to her, she finally reconsiders.

-She then retracted these notions out of her head almost immediately; she must be drowsed, she thought.
-Over romanticism might have murdered her skeptical heart she frets.
+She then retracted these notions out of her head almost immediately.
+She must be drowsed, she thought.
+Over romanticism might have murdered her skeptical heart she feared.

 But these apprehensions were real.
 Confronted by their undeniable strength, she was tied to the mast.
 As she turns to him reluctantly, almost uttering the words, falling like the rain in September.